ad-aures/castopod/docs/setup-development.md

 ### Files created inside container are attributed to root locally (Linux)

-You may use Linux user namespaces to fix this:
+You may use Linux user namespaces to fix this on your machine:

 > **Note:**
 >